hallh/elasticsearch-primary-balancer/README.md

 1. Given a map of Node => Availability Zones, the tool will only perform swaps within the same AZ to not incur data transfer costs.
 2. Only one swap will be performed at a time.
 With large shards and a high amount of required shuffling, it may take a while for the tool to complete.
 On a 40-primary / 10 GB shard / 9 nodes cluster it took about an hour and a half.
     - You can start and stop the tool as you please.
 It'll reconsider the state of the cluster after each move, and it won't start any moves until all active relocations are completed.
-  - Or you can use the `--suggest` mode if you don't trust it :)
+    - Or you can use the `suggest` mode if you don't trust it :)
 3. The tool will ensure that all moves will not further imbalance other "overloaded" nodes.
 Meaning it'll prioritise swapping primaries with replicas located on low-load nodes, or secondly, attempt to move replicas from high-load to low-load nodes before moving the primary.
 4. The tool will swap primaries with replicas of other shards in order to keep the cluster state balanced and not risk any disk or shard allocation skew.
 5. No NPM dependencies.